formation-res/fluent-kotlin/README.md

-Fluent-kotlin is a library for kotlin-js that wraps the `fluent-js` npm library and allows you to use [project fluent](https://projectfluent.org/) translations in kotlin-js projects.
+Fluent-kotlin is a library for kotlin-js that wraps the `fluent-js` npm library and allows you to use [project fluent](https://projectfluent.org/) translations in kotlin-js projects in a reactie way.

 ## Gradle